MPourjam/MSD-Documents/docs/source/Registration/organism_submit.rst

     An example of filled row for these metadata.

-The figure below shows an example of defining 3 mice and 2 human organisms to my project defined in :ref:`Register Project`.
+The figure below shows an example of defining 3 mice and 2 human organisms to a project defined in :ref:`Register Project`.
-After finding the **Project_ID** of the project of mine I want to define the organisms inside from :ref:`Protocol View`, I will fill the 5 rows for 5 organisms but as they belong to different species I fill the rows differently as below.
+After finding the **Project_ID** of the project the organisms will be defined in the :ref:`Protocol View`.
+ The 5 rows for 5 organisms will be filled but as they belong to different species the rows will be filled differently as below.

 .. note::
     Pay attention that for the sake of better representation relative columns are not shown.